 - (iii) Clause 6(8) of the Draft Tariff Order provides that a subscriber may request for additional network capacity in bundles or lots of 25 SD channels at a rate of Rs.
 20/- per month for subscribing to more than 100 channels.
 This has been prescribed purportedly on account for additional bandwidth cost by distributors of television channels.
 However, there is no basis and/or study to support such conclusion, and as such, such charges need to be done away with. - (iv) There is no restriction on minimum retail price of the channel offered by the distributor to the subscriber.
 This means that the distributor may price the channel much lesser than its MRP and thus indulge in predatory pricing to acquire market share which needs to be checked.
 TRAI should also cap the discount at retail level so that different retail prices for the same channel in the same relevant geographic area may be avoided which may cause discrimination at consumer lever and consequently defeat the purpose of MRP stipulation.
 Hence, it is suggested that minimum retail price of the channel offered by the distributor to the subscriber shall not be less than discount on the MRP of the channel declared by the broadcaster.
-Moreover, any discount offered by a distributor of TV channels to subscriber should be uniform, i.e., the discount to the subscriber should be uniform, so as to ensure that the vertically integrated distributor of TV channels do not give undue to its vertically integrated broadcasters.
+Moreover, any discount offered by a distributor of TV channels to subscribers should be uniform, i.e., the discount to the subscriber should be evenly applied by the distributor of TV channels for channels of all broadcasters, so as to ensure that the vertically integrated distributor of TV channels do not give undue to its vertically integrated broadcasters.